GDYDev/GDYCMS/readme.md

 11)	Past operation of link buffer is a transfer of hyperlink to your PC buffer.
-	If you want add link inside third material, you should open link buffer, select necessary link and press copy, than in WYSIWYG select “Insert link” and with help of “CTRL-V” – paste it.
+	If you want add link inside third material, you should open link buffer, select necessary link and press copy, than in WYSIWYG select â€œInsert linkâ€ and with help of â€œCTRL-Vâ€ â€“ paste it.

 12) 	All link buffer links saved in cookies.